bacalhau-project/bacalhau/docs/examples/workload-onboarding/custom-containers/index.md

 ##  Running Your Custom Container on Bacalhau

 Now we're ready to submit a Bacalhau job using your custom container.
-This code runs a job, downloads the results and prints the stdout.
+This code runs a job, downloads the results, and prints the stdout.

 :::tip
-The `bacalhau docker run` command strips the default entrypoint, so don't forget to run your entrypoint in the command line arguments.
+The `bacalhau docker run` command strips the default entry point, so don't forget to run your entry point in the command line arguments.
 :::